 Madonna is NOT a Billionaire…Yet

 Contrary to some popular opinion, Madonna is not a billionaire.
-Back in March 2013, a little-known Madonna fan blog misinterpreted the fact that her MDNA tour grossed $300 million to mean that Madonna herself was $300 million richer and therefore a billionaire.
+Back in 2013, a little-known Madonna fan blog misinterpreted the fact that her MDNA tour grossed $300 million to mean that Madonna herself was $300 million richer and therefore a billionaire.
+At the time her net worth was $650 million.
 First off, even if Madonna did somehow make $300 million, after taxes, she would only be worth $950 million which is not quite a billionaire.
 But more importantly, the claim that $300 million in gross concert revenue equates to a net $300 million increase in her personal wealth is grossly misinformed.
 That $300 million number is gross revenue, which means before costs are taken out.
 Madonna is lucky to take home 10-20% of her tour's profits after all expenses are removed.
 That would still be a very nice income, but nowhere near $300 million.
 Unfortunately, many reputable media outlets helped spread this false rumor by snowballing the story as fact across hundreds of websites, magazines and newspapers.
 The rumor has since been debunked by virtually every reputable wealth tracking media outlet including Forbes, CelebrityNetWorth, Bloomberg and more.